 effectively a large company town.
 It remains so today.

 Because there is obviously hot rock not far below the surface

 here, exploratory geothermal drilling was done in the Jemez during

 the 1980s.
 The Baca #1 well was drilled near the road north of

 Baca #1 well pad.
 35.909N

-The geothermal potential turned out not to be great enough for profitable exploitation, but the drilling contributed significantly to our understanding of the geology of the Valles caldera.
+The geothermal potential turned out not to be great enough for profitable exploitation.
+However, the drilling at this and several other well sites contributed significantly to our understanding of the geology of the Valles caldera.

-Digital relief map of the Jemez area. ©2015 Kent G. Budge
+Digital relief map of the Jemez area.
+Red and yellow are paved roads; orange are gravel roads. ©2015 Kent G. Budge

 Perhaps the most useful resource for the geology tourist is the